ReAnimatedMando/HTML_CSS_Notes/HTML_CSS.md

 *	When on a website that is one long page you may want to add links that direct users to lower down a page, midway, or back to top of the page.
 This saves users time from scrolling.
 You would do this by first adding id= to that particular part of the page in your html.
 Example, h1 id=”top”the first paragraph/h1.
 The link to this section would look like this… a href=”#top”>top/a
 *	To link to a specific part of another page the technique is the same except you would precede the location with the absolute or relative URL.
 a href=”http://www.htmlcssbook.com/#bottom

+## Images

+*	Goals for IMG: Pick a format, display at correct size, optimize image for use on the web to make pages load faster.
+Images should also be relevant, convey information, be instantly recognizable, and fit the pages color palette.
+*	Images for a project should be well organized and be broken up into sub folders such as logos, banners, buttons, product photos …
+*	An img is empty so it has no closing tag.
+Within it must be a src= which tells the browser where it can find the image (usually a relative URL).
+Second it must contain a alt= which provides a description of the img.
+A title= attribute gives additional information about the img, and browsers can use this information to populate tooltips when the user hovers their cursor over the image.
+Alt text should give accurate information because the screen reader will use this for those with impairments.
+*	Height & Width of Images.
+These attributes within the element will specify the img height and width.
+This, however, is mostly done within CSS.
+*	Location of img within code can come before, inside the start, or in the middle of the p element.
+Remember that elements occupy their own line so an img before p would sit above that paragraph on its own line, one inside the start of p would be one the same line as the first paragraph line, and one within p would sit in the middle with the words on that line flowing around it.
+Images can also be aligned vertically, as well as left and right of words, but this only comes up in old code.
+*	3 golden rules to remember when creating images for your web page.
+    -	Save the images in the right format: .jpeg, .gif, or .png.
+Failure to do so could result in poor image quality and it can also make the web page slower to load.
+    -	Save images at the right size: You should have the image saved at the same width and height that you will have it displayed on your page.
+If it’s smaller, it will be distorted and stretched and if it’s bigger it will take longer to display on your page.
+Sizing images should be done well in a photo editor, and you should always think in terms of pixels.
+Images downloaded from the internet should be checked for size and more importantly, copyright.
+*	Image Formats
+    -	.JPEG should be used when you have many different colors in a picture.
+    -	.GIF & .PNG should be used when you have pictures that are flat and have large areas filled with the same color such as logos, illustrations, and diagrams.
+        *	Note that pictures of snow, sky, or grass are not flat and contain many colors, therefore should be formatted .JPEG.
+*	Vector images are line drawings such as logos, illustrations, and diagrams, created in software such as Adobe Illustrator and can be resized without affecting quality.
+*	Animated GIFs can be created in photoshop and included in your web page, but this adds to file size and can slow downloading which should be avoided.
+*	Transparent images can also be used as either straight (GIF), or diagonal, round, semi-opaque, drop-shadow.
+(PNG)
+*	Figure and figure caption: Add images with a caption by using the figure element which will contain your img info and caption all in one element. figcaption can be used to add a caption to an existing element.